-A simplified example is illustrated in Figure 8.
-At time $T_1$ , the client receives the ORB-based recognition result from the back-end server, and then activates the tracking service.
+the back-end server, and then activates the tracking service.
 At the same time, the client transmits the current video frame to a specific nearby mobile device to perform feature extraction.
-Assuming the client receives the extracted features at time $T_1$ , this result is then used to update the reference feature points for the next object tracking stage.
-Similarly, the video frame at $T_1^{'}$ will be transmitted to a nearby mobile device via the D2D channel for feature extraction.
+Assuming the client receives the extracted features at time T'1 , this result is then used to update the reference feature points for the next object tracking stage.
+Similarly, the video frame at T'1 will be transmitted to a nearby mobile device via the D2D channel for feature extraction.
 In this way, mobile devices can be effectively combined to provide collaborative computing for performance optimization.
 Note that the selection of candidate mobile devices is primarily based on response latency; the mobile device with the shortest communication and computing latency will be selected as an auxiliary device.